MrEngineer13/FloatingLabelLayout/README.md

 # Floating Label Edit Text Pattern for Android

-# Usage
+# Status
-Status: No longer activly maintained due to a plethora of floating label libraries.
+No longer activly maintained due to a plethora of floating label libraries.

 # Features